 With SSO, you can also grant or deny access to specific forums in the token.
 This section of our documentation walks through how to do this.
 We do not have this option available for SSO SAML.

-When granting access by email domain, users must confirm their email address, and create a password before they can view the forum.
+When granting access by email domain, users must have a created user account before they can view the forum.